 Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, "For", "Withhold" and broker non-votes and, with respect to proposals other than the election of directors, "For" and "Against" votes, abstentions and broker non-votes.
 Abstentions will be counted towards the vote total for each proposal, and will have the same effect as "Against" votes.
-Broker non-votes have no effect and will not be counted towards the vote total for any proposal except the proposal to amend our Amended and Restated Certificate of Incorporation.
-For the proposal to amend our Amended and Restated Certificate of Incorporation, broker non-votes will have the same effect as "Against" votes.
+Broker non-votes have no effect and will not be counted towards the vote total for any proposal.